mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

     internal class ScriptableProperty : System.Attribute
 ~~~

-Add `ScriptableProperty`to any property belonging to a View (control) you want to be scriptable from JSON.
+Add `ScriptableProperty`to any property you want to be scriptable from JSON.
 The following code snippet is taken from the `ContactView` class:

 ~~~{.cs}